Members will have opportunities to participate in cooking demonstrations, potlucks and trips to Stoneledge Farm.

 There is a risk involved in farming and by joining the CSA members share in that risk.
 Since farming is directly related to changing weather conditions, certain items that you may want may not be available.
 If for example there is a very rainy season, certain crops will do well, and others will not.
 On the whole, members will get a wide variety of vegetables in plentiful amounts.

 Stoneledge Farm delivers both vegetables and fruit on Tuesdays during the CSA season with pick-up from 4 pm to 7 pm at Hudson Guild (located in Chelsea) in the Elliot Center facility, located at 441 West 26 Street (between Ninth and Tenth Avenues).

 This answer depends on when Stoneledge Farm’s harvest begins.
 The Kavakos expect to begin delivering the vegetables in mid-June and to continue delivering through to Thanksgiving, which is about 24 weeks.
 The fruit shares run for 20 weeks.
 The shares will be delivered each week throughout this time period.
-Members should check this website or call our voicemail in the end of May for the exact start date.
+Members should check this website in May for confirmation.

 Chelsea CSA has three levels of payment for the twenty-week fruit share option.
-You must have a vegetable share and put in two additional volunteer hours during the season.
+Please visit our join page for details.

 A CSA membership is an upfront investment in the farm and the farmer.
 By paying the Kavakos family at the beginning of the season, they can purchase seeds, equipment and the other things that they need to run their farm without having to take out high interest loans.
 They can then devote their energy to sustainable farming practices and a productive harvest season.